wp-plugins/sponsors-slideshow-widget/readme.txt

 3. Go to the widget page and add it to your sidebar.

 == ChangeLog ==

+= 1.7.3 =
+* NEW: use link target from link settings

 = 1.7.2 =
 * BUGFIX: static function to display widget